 So much of the personal finance advice out there is about how to restrict your lifestyle to save money.
 They want you to cut your cable, make dinner at home seven nights a week, and wait for retirement to travel.

 That may work for some, but I’ve tried it before and it just made me depressed.

 I’ve written before about how over fixating over frugality can actual have the opposite affect on your budget.
 I subscribe to the theory that by making small, but meaningful changes to the way we handle our money, most of us can save a ton of money!

-With that being said, here are seven easy ways to save $4,000/year without cutting back on anything.
+With that being said, here are some easy ways to save $4,000/year without cutting back on anything.

 1. Go Out to Dinner, But Pay Half the Bill

 We all know that Groupon is a great way to save on going out to eat.
 They have 100’s of restaurant gift certificates that you can purchase for 50-80% off.
 But, if you’re just using Groupon… you’re losing out on some easy cash.